Contact PHA :

 • Environmental cleaning and disinfection are essential using detergent and chlorine-based disinfectants or approved sporicidal products.
 Ensure deep cleaning and disinfection of rooms after discharge of CDI patient.

-• Unnecessary movement and transfer of patients between wards/units and healthcare should be restricted.
+• Unnecessary movement and transfer of patients between wards/units and healthcare facilities should be restricted.

 • A Bristol stool chart should be started and updated following every bowel action and completed daily, even if there are no bowel movements.
 This is in addition to daily clinical assessment of CDI patients.